danielamoh1/golden-ami-orchestrator/README.md

 * ✔ Skeleton framework complete
 * ✔ Architecture-review ready
 * ✔ Pipeline-agnostic
-* ✔ Safe to extend once requirements land

 **No further work is required at this phase.**

-But this version is already **clean, professional, and review-safe**.